-What is the lived experience podcast and what is it about?
+What is the lived experience podcast, and what is it about?

-The lived experience podcast is about creating conversations around mental health and in particular sharing stories that go beyond depression and anxiety.
+The lived experience podcast is about creating conversations around mental health and, in particular, sharing stories that go beyond depression and anxiety.

 As a child of a single mother with Bipolar Disorder, I found that there is very little content around children who have a parent with a mental illness.
-This is despite estimates that 23.3% have a parent with a non-substance mental illness.

-I am trying to create content on this very subject from a broad range of points of view whether it is interviewing someone who has/had a parent with a serious mental illness or even people sharing their own personal experience with mental illness as there is a broad range of topics to cover.
+I am trying to create content on this very subject from a broad range of points of view, whether it is interviewing someone who has/had a parent with a serious mental illness or even people sharing their own personal experience with mental illness, as there is a broad range of topics to cover.

-There are so many amazing stories out there of carers, young carers, and people who have grown up with a serious mental illness in the family and my goal is to document these in the hope that when it comes to funding mental health organisations that more money is distributed to lesser-known organisations such as Satellite Foundation and Little Dreamers, who do extremely important work in supporting the young carer community.
+My goal is to document these in the hope that when it comes to funding mental health organisations, more money will be distributed to lesser-known organisations such as Satellite Foundation and Little Dreamers, which do extremely important work in supporting the young carer community.

-If you can relate to the theme of my podcast, I would love to have you on and you can contact me here
+If you can relate to the theme of my podcast, I would love to have you on, and you can contact me here

 Sharing your lived experience helps others and yourself!

-The child's and young persons perspective, is not taken into account by mental health professionals who treat our family members (or at least this was my experience) and we really need psychiatrists to start involving the children when it comes to treating their primary care giver.
+The child's and young person's perspective is not taken into account by mental health professionals who treat our family members (or at least this was my experience), and we really need psychiatrists to start involving the children when it comes to treating their primary caregiver.

-The young carers in our community, need more support from the government as do the organisations who support these young people in our community as all statistics show these people are at a serious disadvantage when it comes to various metrics of future success.
+All statistics show that these people are at a serious disadvantage when it comes to various metrics of future success.

 In the picture myself and my late mother, Anne Kleber